Ibn Khuzayma: Biography

 He was born in Nishapur a year earlier than Ibn Jarir al-Tabari and outlived him by one year.
-In Nishapur, he studied under its scholars, including Ishaq Ibn Rahwayh (died 238 AH), the muhaddith of Khorasan at the time, as well as with al-Bukhari and Muslim.
+In Nishapur, he studied under its scholars, including Ishaq Ibn Rahwayh (died 238 AH/853 CE), the muhaddith of Khorasan at the time, as well as with al-Bukhari and Muslim.

 Works

 Al-Hakim recorded that Ibn Khuzaymah wrote more than 140 books.
 Little of what he wrote survives today: